January 13, 2016 | By: Kelly Mastin

 There are so many possible uses for this new app.
 The Emergency Chat app has already proven useful for many users.
 Search for the iOS version in iTunes or the Android version in the Google Play Store and download onto a smart phone or tablet.

-Be sure to check out our Find Services by County for more ideas, too.
+Be sure to check out our Find Services for more ideas, too.